laguesp/webpack-talk/README.md

   npm install -D webpack webpack-cli
 ```

+At this point, if you're only working with JS files, you can start using webpack with 0 configuration needed!
+How cool is that?

 ## Babel
 You'll have to install the following packages in order to use babel.